hoangduytran/blender-manual/manual/grease_pencil/modifiers/generate/simplify.rst

 =======

 .. figure:: /images/grease-pencil_modifiers_generate_simplify_panel.png
-   :align: right
+   :align: center

    The Simplify modifier.

 Mode
    Determines how to reduce points in the strokes.

-   Fixed
+   :Fixed:
       Deletes alternated points in the strokes, except the start and end points.

       Iterations
          Number of times to repeat the procedure.

-   Adaptive
+   :Adaptive:
       Uses the RDP algorithm (Ramer-Douglas-Peucker algorithm) for points deletion.
       The algorithm try to obtain a similar line shape with fewer points.

       Factor
          Controls the amount of recursively simplifications applied by the algorithm.

-   Sample
+   :Sample:
       Recreates the stroke geometry with a predefined length between points.

       Length